Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-position.md

 :::

 In the Uniswap V3 protocol, liquidity positions are represented using non-fungible tokens.
 In this guide we will use the `NonfungiblePositionManager` class to help us mint a liquidity position for the  **USDC - DAI** pair.
-The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for, the Pool **fee** and the **liquidity** we are providing to the Pool.
+The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for and the Pool **fee**.

 The guide will **cover**:
 1. Giving approval to the `NonfungiblePositionManager` contract to transfer our tokens.